dvdmtw98/notes/My Vault/computer-networks/network-security/security-zones.md

 **Controlled Zone**: Subnet that protects internal network for uncontrolled zone

 #### Demilitarized Zone (DMZ)
+Also called Screened Subnets
 Public facing services that can access the internet
 Web Servers, Proxy Servers, DNS Servers, Email and File Servers

 #### Internal Network (Intranet)
 Internal Private Network that the organization needs to protect